 Yamamoto Jun from Special A turns from a relatively shy guy to a cassanova whenever he is kissed by a girl.
 Later on it seems to be when a certain girl just looks at him.

-Zetsu has two well-differenced halves.
-His right side is black and speaks in a deep voice, while his left side is white and talks in a lighter voice.
-Both halves can talk with each other, and sometimes argue!
-Later, we see that he can even split his personalities (and body) into two different halves.
+Zetsu is split down the middle between his two personalities.
+His right side is black, speaks in a deep voice, and is completely professional; his left side is white, talks in a lighter voice, and is a bit more carefree.
+The two halves can talk and even argue with one another and even separate into two functional halves.
 The black half is ultimately revealed to have been infused with the "will" of Madara prior to his death, while the white half is the original Zetsu.

 Lady Une of Gundam Wing developed split personalities out of her love for her boss Treize, one a cold-hearted, calculating Colonel Badass, the other a kind, soft-spoken peace advocate.
 She has a few moments of near breakdown before being shot roughly halfway through the series and remaining comatose until the final arc.
 The coma apparently gives her time to resolve her issues, and when she wakes up she has Iron Une's military and strategic skills and Saint Une's compassion and desire for peace.
 Her glasses act as a trigger.
 Once she puts them on, you're guaranteed to see her order somebody's death.